chanzuckerberg/cellxgene-census/README.md

 - R and Python support.
 - Export to AnnData and Seurat.

-## Cellxgene Census data releases
+## CELLxGENE Census Data Releases

 Starting in mid 2023, Cellxgene Census long-term supported data builds will be released every 6 months and will be publicly accessible for at least 5 years after release.

 In between long-term supported data build releases, weekly builds will be released without any guarantee of permanence.

-## Cellxgene Census data organization
+## CELLxGENE Census Data Organization

 The Census follows a specific [data schema](https://github.com/chanzuckerberg/cellxgene-census/blob/main/docs/cell_census_schema.md).
 Briefly, the Census is a collection of a variety of **[SOMA objects](https://github.com/single-cell-data/SOMA/blob/main/abstract_specification.md#foundational-types)** organized with the following hierarchy.